fazo96/ipfs-drive/README.md

 - copy URL for any file or folder
 - create folders
 - delete, move, rename, copy files and folders
-- download files on click
+- view and download files on click
 - clear button to quickly start from empty
 - picks up where you left off
 - undo/redo using back/forward browser buttons.
 Changes the URL every time you make a modification